AshSama12/yellow-color-detection/README.md

 # Yellow Color Detection using Webcam and Python

-This is a simple Python program that detects yellow-colored objects using a webcam.
+This is a simple Python program that detects yellow-colored objects using a web cameras.

 ## Libraries